jiaaro/jiaaro/_posts/2014-05-09-Why-we-got-140-characters-instead-of-flying-cars.md

 Musk understands this well:

 > Elon states that he wants to make a trip to the Red Planet affordable for an average American Family.
 Affordable, he later said,  is “no more than half a million dollars”.
-Considering that this would be a trip to another planet, I personally don’t think 500,000 dollars USD is a bad price.

 Because as long as it costs millions (billions?) of dollars, which could alternatively be spent **saving lives here on earth**, a mission to colonize Mars is going to be unpalatable.
 Same for those fancy flying machines you’re yearning for.